bnjmnrsh/Satchel/readme.md

 }
 ```

-The `action` property indicates the `Satchel` method which fired the event.
+The `action` property indicates the `Satchel` method, which fired the event.

 Additionally the optional imports [`tidyPocket()`](#tidypocket----arraynull) and [`emptyPocket()`](#emptypocket----arraynull) emit events with details related to these operations.
 See [bindle.js](#bindlejs-optional-imports-) for details.